rkumar0206/ManageYourRenters/README.md

 I have provided every possible fields in the payment which you can fill and keep track of.

 Afer adding one payment, the next time you add payment, everything is prefilled automatically based on the previous payment.
 If you need you can edit the fields.

+---
+### Borrowers

+In this category you can keep track of the borrowers (the person to whom you have lend some money.)